 Ball Speed is an extremely important factor in the game of bowling.
 All bowlers have a certain speed and rhythm they incorporate into their game for their footwork and arm timing to be in sync for a nice smooth delivery.
 An average ball speed is between 16 and 19 mph.
 Under 16 mph is considered a slow ball speed and above 19 would be considered a fast ball speed.
 Sometimes though, it may be necessary to change our speed in order to be able to achieve different results on the lane.
 A faster shot can give you more action at the pins, but will also cut down on the size of the hook.

-Speed changing was a little difficult for me in the beginning, so I preferred to move left right on the lane instead of changing my speed.
-I have gotten much better at it over the years though and you should definately learn to master it by trying it out in your practice sessions first of course, and when you feel confident, then try it in your league.
+Speed changing was a little difficult for me in the beginning, so I preferred to move left or right on the lane instead of changing my speed.
+I have gotten much better at it over the years though and you should definately learn to master it by trying it out in your practice sessions first of course, and when you feel confident, then try it out in your league.

 *****A SLOWER BALL SPEED: